Blog

 Millennials & Gen Z: Top 7 Ways to Attract and Retain Them

-With such a large number of millennials joining the workforce, employers need to be transparent about what they want.
 By 2029, nearly 38.5 million individuals aged 35 to 44 are believed to outnumber all other age groups in the labor force.
+So with the emergence of this new era of workers, companies need to understand how they can attract and retain these crucial populations.

 Who Are Millennials and Gen Z?

 Millennials were born between 1981 and 1996.
-They are considered the most tech-savvy generation, who love their gadgets and technology.
-They grew up during the Internet era when individuals communicated through emails and early-age social media.
+They are considered the most tech-savvy generation, as they grew up during the Internet era when individuals communicated through emails and early-age social media.

-Millennials are versatile as they are used to doing many activities and, in the age of the Internet, doing much more with just a few clicks on laptops and smartphones.
+Millennials are versatile since they are used to doing many activities with just a few clicks on their laptops and smartphones.

 Understanding Millennials and Gen Z in the Workplace